waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_DOWN:** A warp tile at building entrances/exits.
 - **HEADBUTT_TREE:** An impassable tree.
 - **WATER:** An impassable body of water, likely requires HM 'Surf'.
-- **LEDGE:** A one-way barrier that can only be jumped over from one side.
+- **LEDGE:** A one-way barrier that can only be jumped over from the higher side.
 Its appearance can change.
-The system is currently updating tiles that were incorrectly displayed as WALLs to their correct LEDGE type, which can interrupt pathing.
 - **HOP_DOWN / HOP_LEFT / HOP_RIGHT / HOP_DOWN_LEFT / HOP_DOWN_RIGHT:** One-way ledge tiles that can only be traversed in the specified direction.
+- **Dynamic Map Tiles:** On Route 29, some tiles initially appearing as WALLs can dynamically change to LEDGEs as I move nearby.
+This can interrupt pathing and requires caution.

 ### Untested Tile Mechanics
 - **BUOY:** Encountered in Cherrygrove City.
 Need to test if it's a hard wall or if it can be interacted with.

-## Known Issues & Bugs
-- **`puzzle_solver_agent` Hallucinations:** The agent has repeatedly provided incorrect advice based on the wrong map and player abilities.
-It has been deleted after multiple failed refinement attempts.
-- **`pathfinder_tool` Ledge Issue:** The current pathfinder does not correctly interpret the traversal rules for LEDGE tiles, often creating invalid paths.
-This requires a future tool improvement.

 ## Agent & Tool Development

-### Custom Agents
+### Current Tools & Agents
 - **map_analyzer_agent:** Analyzes a pre-processed list of unseen tile coordinates to identify clusters for exploration.

-### Agent & Tool Ideas
+- **pathfinder_tool (DEPRECATED):** The current pathfinder does not correctly interpret the traversal rules for LEDGE tiles, often creating invalid paths.
+It should no longer be used.

+### Development Plan
-- **navigation_agent:** An improved pathfinding agent that correctly understands complex tile mechanics like ledges.
+- **`navigation_agent` (High Priority):** An improved pathfinding agent that correctly understands complex tile mechanics.
+  - **Function:** To replace the faulty `pathfinder_tool`.
+  - **Logic:** It will implement an A* search algorithm that correctly parses the map XML.
+  - **Key Features:**
+    1. Correctly identify and handle one-way traversal for all `LEDGE` and `HOP_*` tile types.
+    2. Treat all `<Object>` elements as impassable walls.
+    3. Accept a list of impassable tile types as an argument for flexibility.
+  - **Status:** To be defined immediately.

-- **battle_strategist_agent:** Suggests the optimal move in difficult battles.
+- **`battle_strategist_agent` (Idea):** Suggests the optimal move in difficult battles.
-- **party_manager_agent:** Suggests party composition and healing needs.
+- **`party_manager_agent` (Idea):** Suggests party composition and healing needs.
-- **auto_repel_tool:** A tool to automatically use a Repel from the bag.
+- **`auto_repel_tool` (Idea):** A tool to automatically use a Repel from the bag.

 ## Current Plans & Hypotheses
 - **Objective:** Return to Professor Elm in New Bark Town with the Mystery Egg.
 - **Reasoning:** Professor Elm called urgently.
 This is the main story quest.
-My previous hypothesis about battling the rival in Cherrygrove was incorrect, as the path west is blocked by a non-rival NPC.
 - **Immediate Steps:**
+    1. Define `navigation_agent` to fix pathing issues.
-    1. Navigate manually east through Route 29 to reach New Bark Town.
+    2. Use the new agent to calculate a reliable path to New Bark Town.
-    2. Enter Professor Elm's Lab and speak to him.
+    3. Enter Professor Elm's Lab and speak to him.
 - **Untested Assumptions to Verify:**
     1. The path north on Route 30 will open after speaking with Elm.
     2. The Guide Gent is not permanently gone; he will appear in his house later.

+## Archived Notes & Lessons Learned
+- **`puzzle_solver_agent` Hallucinations:** The agent repeatedly provided incorrect advice based on the wrong map and player abilities.
+It was deleted after multiple failed refinement attempts.
+Lesson: Agents require very specific, context-rich prompts to be effective.